-This training works well for executives because it requires only a short time commitment.
+This training is ideal for executives because it requires only a short time commitment.
 Each session is targeted to address one very specific issue.
 We provide practical skills and techniques that leaders can start to use immediately.

-- Target your needs with individualized and science-based training.
+- Target your needs with individualized & science-based training.

-- One-on-one coaching and practice addresses your and your organization’s unique situation.
+- One-on-one coaching & practice addresses your + your organization’s unique situation.

-- Short, focused sessions avoid rehashing DEI generalities, and respect executive schedules.
+- Short, focused sessions avoid rehashing DEI generalities, & respect executive schedules.

 The sessions are priced at $750 and one-on-one only.
 Please contact us to discuss your situation and scheduling needs.

 Who Cultural Context Editing helps

 Authors, journalists and editorial staff working on in-depth stories related to communities or cultures they have little authentic experience with.

-A cultural context assessment invites a professional journalist with first-hand knowledge of a culture or community to assess how our stories acknowledge differences in behavior, appearance and culture.
+A cultural context assessment invites a professional journalist with first-hand knowledge of a culture or community to assess how our stories acknowledge differences in behavior, appearance and values.

-Journalists across all types of media may report on stories about cultures that are different from the ones they understand.
-Relevant biases and assumptions are often unacknowledged and hidden, even from ourselves.
+Journalists across all types of media may report on stories about cultures that are different from those they are immersed in.
+Relevant biases and assumptions often go unacknowledged and remain hidden, even from ourselves.

 When covering a different culture or community, it’s important to explore and examine those biases.
-It’s often equally important to allow someone who is part of that community to help us recognize when we got the story wrong.
-Perhaps we unwittingly framed it inaccurately, or portrayed characters without full acknowledgement and understanding of their culture and context.
+It’s often equally important to allow someone who is part of that community to help us recognize when we get the story wrong.
+Perhaps we unwittingly framed it inaccurately, or portrayed characters without full acknowledgement and understanding of their socioeconomic background, culture or context.

-- Assessment and editing will point out inadvertent biases and errors or omissions in storytelling.
+- Assessment & editing point out inadvertent biases + errors or omissions in storytelling.

-- An assessment will help provide context for telling the full story of that community.
+- Assessment helps provide context for telling the full story of that community

-- As a result, the story’s credibility among all communities will be enhanced.
+- The story’s credibility among all communities is enhanced.